 Unconditional promises to give that are expected to be collected within one year are recorded at net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
 The discounts on those amounts are computed using risk-free interest rates applicable to the years in which the promises are received.
 Amortization of the discounts is included in contributions revenue.

-(i) Revenue Recognition
+(i) Rental Revenue

-Leases with tenants, at a supporting foundation, are classified as operating leases.
+A supporting organization has leases with tenants, which are classified as operating leases.
 Rents from tenants are recognized in accordance with the lease agreements.